Fluidity in Domain Walls in Dilute $^3$He-$^4$He Films on Graphite: Possible 1D Fermi Fluid and Dirac Fermions in Helium Film

-Helium films are thought to solidify with the important contribution of hardcore repulsion between helium atoms \cite{Casey2003,Matsumoto2005}.
-At low areal densities, corrugation of the adsorption potential helps to solidify the film into commensurate structures.
-The $\sqrt{3} \times \sqrt{3}$ phase corresponds to this commensurate structure in the context of this work.
+Helium films are thought to solidify with the important contribution of hardcore repulsion between helium atoms \cite{Casey2003,Hirashima,Matsumoto2005}.
 At higher areal densities, a plausible structure is the domain wall (DW) superstructure.
-The DW structure has been observed in many adsorbed systems, and is theoretically predicted to be present in $^4$He monolayer film on graphite \cite{Corboz2008} and is discussed in $^3$He monolayer film \cite{Morishita-Takagi2001,Morishita-Takagi2003}.
-In the DWs, the role of the corrugation would be less important, and $^4$He could exhibit fluidity.
+DWs exhibit two different structures, namely the striped and honeycomb DW structures.
+The DW structures have been discussed and observed in many adsorbed systems on graphite.
+For $^3$He monolayer film, areal density evolution of the DW structures has been discussed according to Monte Carlo calculations \cite{Morishita-Takagi2001,Morishita-Takagi2003}.
+Also for $^4$He monolayer film on graphite, DW structures have been theoretically predicted \cite{Halpin-Healy, Corboz2008} and proposed according to experimental observations \cite{Greywall1993}.
+In the DWs, the role of the corrugation on solidification is less important, and $^4$He could exhibit fluidity.
 The situation is somewhat similar to the possible fluidity inside dislocations and grain boundaries in hcp $^4$He concerning its observed ``supersolid''-like behavior \cite{Chan2013}.
 If DWs exhibit fluidity, $^3$He atoms should crowd onto the DWs to reduce their zero-point energies, and move about in the DWs.
 Therefore, confined geometries with the width of atomic size are provided for $^3$He atoms.
 Although the structures of dislocations and grain boundaries in hcp $^4$He are irregular, the DWs are arranged regularly, and the behaviors of $^3$He atoms dissolved in them can be expected to reflect the regular structure.
-DWs exhibit two different structures, namely the striped (SDW) and honeycomb domain wall (HDW) structures.

-In the case of SDW structures (which appear in a lower areal density regime), $^3$He atoms should travel in one-dimensional (1D) space and behave as a 1D Fermi fluid.
-Hence, $^3$He atoms dissolved in SDWs in $^4$He film are a possible candidate for a Tomonaga-Luttinger liquid, although evidence for this is yet to be obtained in heat capacity measurements.
+In the case of striped DW structures (which appear in a lower areal density regime), $^3$He atoms should travel in one-dimensional (1D) space and behave as a 1D Fermi fluid.
+Hence, $^3$He atoms dissolved in striped DWs in $^4$He film are a possible candidate for a Tomonaga-Luttinger liquid, although evidence for this is yet to be obtained in heat capacity measurements.